tylerm007/ontimize_yaml_view/readme.md

 ## Run the demo

 ## 1.1 Establish Your Python Environment
+Install Python 3.12 or higher (if you choose the Docker option - skip these steps)

 ```bash title="Install API Logic Server in a Virtual Environment"
 python3 -m venv venv                        # may require python3 -m venv venv